MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/camera/HowTo_Understand_Different_Camera_Modes.md

     void UpdateFirstPersonCamera()
     {
         // First person view, the camera moves based on the Model's position (which is moved by input) and the view matrix is updated to always look "forward" from the model.

+        // Create a rotational matrix based on the current model's heading.
         Matrix rotationMatrix = Matrix.CreateRotationY(modelRotation);

         // Create a vector pointing the direction the camera is facing.